collectionspace/cspace-ui.js/docs/configuration/RecordSidebarConfiguration.md

 Currently only the related records that are displayed may be configured, by supplying an array of related record descriptors.
 A related record panel will be displayed for each descriptor, in the order listed.

+**NOTE: This configuration controls the related record *tables* in the sidebar.
+It does *not* affect/control the media snapshot panel that appears at the top of the sidebar in Object records.
+See [the `mediaSnapshotSort` setting](./README.md#mediaSnapshotSort) to control order of display in that panel.**

 ```
 type SidebarDescriptor = {
   relatedRecords: Array<RelatedRecordDescriptor>,